input-output-hk/technical-docs/source/glossary.rst

      - a radical change of the network’s protocol changing the state of operational flow from one model to a completely different one.
 Cardano is currently undergoing the hard fork from a federated model to a decentralized one.
    * - incentive
      - a way to encourage participants of the system to engage in the network by rewarding them with a return that is proportional to their efforts.
 Incentives aim to ensure equality and fairness in a distributed network of participants by encouraging consistent, active, and strong participation.
 Cardano's incentives model uses game theory to calculate the incentives required.
+   * - interoperability
+     - one of the significant features within Cardano development that aims to enable interconnection between numerous blockchains and legitimate recognition of activities by central authorities.
+Enabled cross-chain transfers and the establishment of the internet of blockchains will grant enhanced user experience and functionality.
    * - key pair
      - a set of two keys: public verification key and private signing key.
 These keys are used to process and approve transactions within the blockchain.
    * - ledger